We all read digital copywriting every day. In fact, you’re reading it right now.

 The image below better explains the concept.

-This is useful to know when writing because it helps to prioritise important information in the first two paragraphs.
+This is useful to know when writing for a digital audience because it helps to prioritise important information in the first two paragraphs.

 The most important thing to remember is that readers are human, and you want them to engage with the writing.